+Fuel Vent

-Fuel Vent The fuel vent is located on the side of the hull.
+The fuel vent is located on the side of the hull.
 While the tank is being filled, the air displaced by the fuel escapes through the vent.
 When the tank is full, fuel will be ejected from the fuel vent.

-After fueling, replace the fill cap, and wash the areas around the fuel fill plate and below the fuel vent.
-Residual fuel left on the deck and hull sides can be dangerous, and will yellow the fiberglass or damage the striping.
+After fueling, replace the fill cap and wash the areas around the fuel fill deck plate and below the fuel vent.
+Residual fuel left on the deck and hull sides can be dangerous and will yellow the fiberglass or damage the striping.

-Fuel Fill

 3.2 Outboard Fuel System

-The fuel system on the Pursuit 1950 has one fuel tank.
-The fuel tank is mounted in the center of the bilge and the withdrawal line is equipped with an anti-syphon valve where the fuel line attaches to the fuel tank.
+The fuel system on the Pursuit 2470 Center Console has one fuel tank.
+The fuel tank is mounted in the center of the bilge and has one or two withdrawal lines equipped with anti-syphon valves where the fuel lines attach to the fuel tank.
 This valve prevents gasoline from syphoning out of the fuel tank should a line rupture.